‘Renaissance’: Beyoncé announces first new solo album in 6 years - NewsBreak

 Beyoncé announced the new project Thursday on social media, revealing its title — “Renaissance” — and release date of July 29.
 Her last solo album, “Lemonade,” was released six years ago.

 The new project will include 16 tracks, according to its Apple Music listing.
 The announcements posted to social media further suggest the album might merely be “act i” in a series of other projects.
-Box sets were also made available for pre-order, along with the chance for fans to pre-save the album before its release.‘Jackass’ star Bam Margera missing after leaving Florida rehab center
+Box sets were also made available for pre-order, along with the chance for fans to pre-save the album before its release.Dolly Parton donates $1M to pediatric infectious disease research

 Fans were tipped off last week that Beyoncé might be releasing new music after her social media profile pictures went blank.
 But she confirmed last year that she had been working on another album in an interview with Harper’s Bazaar.